kb789/TheatreVertigoRentalArea/README.md

 ![Rental Histories](https://github.com/kb789/TheatreVertigoRentalArea/blob/master/images/Screenshot%202023-10-11%20215516.png)

-I implemented sorting functionality, so that the list can be sorted by damaged or undamaged rentals, or A-z or Z-A
+I implemented sorting functionality, so that the list can be sorted by damaged or undamaged rentals, or A-Z or Z-A. I utilized a partial view and jquery to ensure that the entire page woul not reload when the sort button is clicked.

 ![Sort1](https://github.com/kb789/TheatreVertigoRentalArea/blob/master/images/Screenshot%202023-10-11%20220342.png)
 ![Sort1](https://github.com/kb789/TheatreVertigoRentalArea/blob/master/images/Screenshot%202023-10-11%20220421.png)